airbnb/javascript/README.md

       return element;
     }

+    // Adam
+    // Had 'em
     ```

   <a name="comments--singleline"></a><a name="17.2"></a>
-  - [18.2](#comments--singleline) Use `//` for single line comments.
+  - [12.2](#comments--singleline) Use `//` for single line comments.
 Place single line comments on a newline above the subject of the comment.
 Put an empty line before the comment unless it’s on the first line of a block.

     ```javascript
     // bad